General Terms of Reference

 - Studies which are collections-based and/or increase knowledge of the cultural and natural environment in Nova Scotia will be considered.

-- The Board of Governors encourages proposals that support the use of multi-media such as the World Wide Web in Museum activities.
+- The Board of Governors encourages proposals that support the use of multi-media.

 Individuals receiving these grants will: